Chia-Network/chia-docs/docs/block-validation/block-rewards.md

 ---
 title: Block Rewards
 slug: /block-rewards
+description: On the Chia blockchain, the issuance schedule, also referred to as the block reward schedule, determines how many XCH are created with every block that is farmed on the network.
+keywords:
+  - chia
+  - architecture
+  - network
+  - blockchain
+  - block
+  - foliage
+  - reward chain
+  - rewards
+  - halvings
+  - halvenings
 ---

-In Chia, the issuance schedule, also referred to as the block reward schedule, determines how many XCH get created with every block that gets farmed on the network.
+In Chia, the issuance schedule, also referred to as the block reward schedule, determines how many XCH are created with every block that is farmed on the network.
 1 XCH, or 1 Chia, is equivalent to 1,000,000,000,000 or 1x10^12 or 1 trillion mojos.
 All consensus code uses mojos; XCH is used as a conveniently larger unit.